 There are more than 34,000 Rotary clubs worldwide, which are open to people of all cultures and ethnicities, and are not affiliated with any political or religious organizations.
 As signified by the motto “Service Above Self”, Rotary’s main objective is service – in the community, in the workplace, and throughout the world.

 ALBEMARLE COUNTY ROTARY CLUB

 The Albemarle County Rotary Club (ACRC) was chartered in May 1971.
 The Club meets on 2nd and 4th Thursdays of the month at 12:15 at the Boar’s Head Inn where we enjoy fellowship and programs featuring speakers on topics from local to global interest.
 We are a very active Club with many ongoing projects both in the local community and abroad.

 Through our Club, we build lifelong friendships, and experience the personal fulfillment of volunteering for others.
-In addition to our service and fundraising projects, members and their guests enjoy social activities including our annual Holiday dinner party, an outing at Ash Lawn Opera, events coordinated with other local Rotary clubs, and informal gatherings.
+In addition to our service and fundraising projects, members and their guests enjoy social activities including our annual Holiday dinner party, an outing at Charlottesville Opera, events coordinated with other local Rotary clubs, and informal gatherings.

 ALBEMARLE COUNTY ROTARY CLUB

 Charlottesville, VA 22906

 Come and join us!